SalmaAhmedHafez/Smart_Home/README.md

 # Smart_Home
-Here is a smart home project using arduino.
+Here is a code for smart home project using arduino.

 # Sensors used :